 If an informal conversation with a board member or recruiter is offered, use this as another opportunity to really get to know the organisation and what they’re looking for.
 You can also ask questions to make sure the role is right for you, e.g. “I don’t live in the Sheffield area, but I grew up there and still have family in the area and I’m happy to travel to attend board meetings.
 I noticed you have said you are looking for someone living locally, would I be eligible?”.
 If you make a good impression, they may remember your name and look out for your application.

+Congratulations!
+You are now ready to write your CV and supporting statement.
 Here are some suggestions of what to include.
-Before you start, double check what the advert and guidance say.
+Before you start, always remember to double check what the advert and guidance say.
 Sometimes they ask you to keep your CV to a certain number of pages, or to answer specific questions in your supporting statement.

 Top things to include in your NED CV